Ulysses (novel): "Joyce Wars"

-Gabler edition dropped
+Gabler edition replaced

-In 1990, Gabler's American publisher Random House, after consulting a committee of scholars, replaced the Gabler edition with its 1961 version, and in the United Kingdom the Bodley Head press revived its 1960 version (upon which Random House's 1961 version is based).
+In 1990, Gabler's US publisher, Random House, after consulting a committee of scholars, replaced the Gabler edition with its 1961 version, and in the United Kingdom the Bodley Head press revived its 1960 version (upon which Random House's 1961 version is based).
 In both the UK and US, Everyman's Library also republished the 1960 Ulysses.
 In 1992, Penguin dropped Gabler and reprinted the 1960 text.
 The Gabler version remained available from Vintage International.
-Reprints of the 1922 first edition have also become widely available since 1 January 2012, when this edition entered the public domain under U.S. copyright law.
+Reprints of the 1922 first edition have also become widely available since 2012, when it entered the public domain under US copyright law.

 In 1992, W. W. Norton announced that it would publish Kidd's much-anticipated edition of Ulysses as part of "The Dublin Edition of the Works of James Joyce" series.
 This book had to be withdrawn when the Joyce estate objected.
 For a period thereafter the estate refused to authorise any further editions of Joyce's work.
-This ended when it agreed to allow Wordsworth Editions to bring out a bargain version of the novel (a reprint of the 1932 Odyssey Press edition) in January 2010, ahead of copyright expiration in 2012.
+This ended when it agreed to allow Wordsworth Editions to bring out a bargain version (a reprint of the 1932 Odyssey Press edition) in 2010, ahead of copyright expiration in 2012.